-INVESTMENT TYPE FAIR VALUE UNFUNDED COMMITMENTS REMAINING LIFE (YEARS) REDEMPTION TERMS AND RESTRICTIONS U.S. equity funds \$1,500,391 Redemptions generally requ notice of intention to termin the notice.
-Payments of with ly made within 0-120 days.
+INVESTMENT TYPE FAIR VALUE UNFUNDED COMMITMENTS REMAINING LIFE (YEARS) REDEMPTION TERMS AND RESTRICTIONS U.S. equity funds \$2,560,893 Redemptions generally require at least 0 to 90 days written notice of intention to terminate as of a date specified in the notice.
+Payments of withdrawal requests are generally made within 0 to 120 days.

-NOTE 6.
-CONTRIBUTIONS
+6. CONTRIBUTIONS